parmes/parmes/blog/about.rst

 My other blog, about waking up from the experience of separation, `can be found here. <http://m21s.tk>`_

 You are welcome to join PARMES blog as an author as well as join software development.
-You are also welcome if you would like to contribute your own code to this project or reference a commercial product that you develop.
+You are also welcome if you would like to contribute your own code to this project or reference a commercial product that you support.
 `Do contact me. <../contact.html>`_ All are welcome:) Tomek.

 (PARMES website is written using `Sphinx <http://www.sphinx-doc.org>`_ generator,